 Those were the words that almost broke the filly.
 6 long years went by without so much as a doodle.

-And draw, she did.
+And draw, I did.

 I have now been traveling the world since 2007 and have visited 3 continents, several countries, and dozens of cities.
 My drawings are scattered across the globe and more is yet to come!